wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 `quantization` which can be set to values like `fp8_e5m2_scaled` in `WanVideo Model Loader` is there to downcasts the weights to a lower precision when possible.

+`quantization` of `fp8_e5m2` without `scaled` is "the worst way to use the model".

+`quantization` generally is "just a fallback", it is slower to load;
+if VRAM is tight the advice is to "either use scaled fp8 or GGUF or "disable quantization and use max block swap".

+Mixing `fp8_e5m2_scaled` VACE with `fp8_e5m2` Wan 2.2 T2V can cause mysterious errors.

 > resolution doesn't affect RAM usage, only the model size and loras do